act-rules/act-rules.github.io/_rules/button-accessible-name-97a4e1.md

 #### Inapplicable Example 1

-Image buttons are tested in a separate rule, because also have to be tested for [success criterion 1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content).
+This `input` element has a `type` attribute set to `image`.
+These images are tested in a separate rule which also tests [success criterion 1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content).

 ```html
 <input type="image" value="download" alt="Download" />